mucks/gratie-solana/README.md

 * changing structure of accounts in the src/state folder might break the tests because existing accounts on the network will have a different structure
 * it would be great to have metaplex on the localnet

+* having an ERC-1155 for every user is probably very costly because of the storage, maybe we can use an ATA for every user.

 ### Ideas